JoelJacobStephen/joeljacobstephen/README.md

 ### **AI/ML Enthusiast**
 - Exploring deep learning, NLP, and computer vision.
 - Researching how **goal-oriented self-tracking tools** impact behavior and investigating methods to reduce hallucinations in LLMs through proper citations.
-- Working on the **DB-BERT** project to reimplement and analyze algorithms for database NLP tasks.

 ### **Full Stack Development**
 Built projects like: